Skip to main content

 Borgo Bucciano

-A 17th-century hamlet between Pisa, Florence and Siena: consecrated chapel on site, Italian garden, panoramic terrace, in-house catering, and 11 renovated suites sleeping 30–35.
-Up to 80 guests, with no minimum stay required.
-Exclusive use is published from €10,800 for one night (warm season) to €20,200 for a three-night summer weekend, excluding VAT — the transparent end of the Tuscan borgo market.
+A 17th-century hamlet between Pisa, Florence and Siena: consecrated chapel on site, Italian garden, panoramic terrace, in-house catering, and 18 renovated suites sleeping 56–58.
+Up to 300 guests, with no minimum stay required.
+Exclusive use is published from €8,000 for a wedding-day hire, or €13,600 with an overnight stay — the transparent end of the Tuscan borgo market.

 View Venue